robertthiesmeier/missing_data_seminar/README.md

 # Simple example to use multiple imputation

-This is the example used during the seminar to illustrate a simple case of MI.
+This is the example used during the lecture to illustrate a simple case of multiple imputation.

 🔰 First we generate 3 variables and simulate a simple confounding mechanism.